Tim Larkin: Air Stream

 Written at home.

-This is my submission into the two hundred-and-eighty-seventh Lens-Artists Photo Challenge.
-The theme for this one is “Sound“.
+This is my submission into the three hundred-and-nineteenth Lens-Artists Photo Challenge.
+The theme for this one is “Setting a Mood“.

 The host of the Lens-Artists challenges cycles weekly between the following people: